-The Child Welfare and Child Well-being (2CW) research group seeks to generate knowledge and utilize evidence to better support children, adolescents and their families, especially those facing adversity.
-The ultimate goal, therefore, is to improve Child Welfare and enhance Child Wellbeing.
+The Child Welfare and Child Well-being (2CW) research lab seeks to generate knowledge and utilize evidence to better support children, adolescents and their families, especially those facing adversity.
+The ultimate goal, therefore, is to improve Child Welfare and enhance Child Well-being.

 Therefore, we seek to…